lilamcilveen/CoffeeAdventure/README.md

   -------------------------------------------------------------------------------------------------
   Cooperation of: Iqra McIlveen, Pryata Humayun, Tatiana Martinez
   -----------------------------
-  A project for Introduction to Computer Science II. - Fall 2017 [1406]
+  A first year project for an introductory course in computer science at Carleton University.

   Grade recieved: 103%